NEIAAC/python-template/README.md

 - Update the description and hard coded repository links in this `README.md`, specifically the download links in the **Usage** section.

+- Be aware that signing apps for MacOS and Windows is not done automatically.
+If you need app signing, it is recommended to introduce it in the build/deploy workflow.

 - Delete these notes.